rlnsy/snew/README.md

 # reddit-resub
-User-driven managment platform for improving the tired news-feed
+User-driven management platform for improving the tired news-feed